To discern means “to perceive or recognize the difference.”

-For example: If a group is focused on praying for a group meeting and someone suddenly shares a word about a national political situation, it would take strong confirmation by others in the group that this is actually a word from God calling them to change their prayer focus as opposed to a distraction from a human or demonic spirit.
+For example, if a group is focused on praying for a group meeting and someone suddenly shares a word about a national political situation, it would take strong confirmation by others in the group that this is a word from God calling them to change their prayer focus as opposed to a distraction from a human or demonic spirit.

 But feelings alone are not the key.
 There are also the other three questions in our rational discernment process mentioned above.